SonicSnake1/School/Sp25/CS3350/Map/README.md

 #### Collision Handling
 - **Collision** occurs when two different keys hash to the same index in the hash table.
 - Collisions are typically handled by chaining, where each table index stores a linked list of key-value pairs.
 - In this case, multiple entries that map to the same index are stored in a linked list connected to that index.

+#####Collision Resolution Methods
+- Linear Probing: Handles collisions by placeing the colliding item
+- Double Hasing: (k + j * d(k) ) mod n, for ... ; d2(k) = q - k mod q; q < N and q is prime

 ### Hash Functions
 A **hash function** is an algorithm that takes an input (or "key") and returns an integer, which represents the index in the hash table.
 The goal of the hash function is to distribute the keys as evenly as possible across the hash table, minimizing collisions.
 Some common properties of a good hash function include: